 Dialogue is the words spoken in a screenplay.
-Dialogue is a conversation, but not everyday life conversation.
+Dialogue is conversation, but not everyday life conversation.
 Real talk is boring.
-It's disjointed, long-winded, redundant, repetitive, unfocused, and often littered with too much information.
-Good dialogue is never about capturing the truth or reality of how we really talk.
-Realistic dialogue only gives a flavor of reality.
+It's disjointed, long winded, redundant, repetitive, unfocused, and often littered with too much information.
+Good Dialogue is never about capturing truth or reality or how we really talk.
+Realistic Dialogue only gives a flavor of reality.
 It's artful deception.
-Screenwriter's dialogue must feel and sound believable, but the irony is that believable dialogue doesn't exist in real talk.
-Good screenplay dialogue has a rhythm and, therefore, is easily spoken.
+Screenwriter's Dialogue must feel and sound believable, but the irony is that believable Dialogue doesn't exist in real talk.
+Good screenplay Dialogue has a rhythm, and therefore is easily spoken.
 It's compressed and moves rapidly.
 The verbal exchanges move back and forth, shifting power between characters.
-Screenplay dialogue must be full of conflict.
+Screenplay Dialogue must be full of conflict.
 And characters rarely say exactly what they mean.
 Dialogue is all about Subtext.
-Done properly, good dialogue will move your story forward and flesh out your characters.
-Subtext is what's really being conveyed by a character.
-The meaning between the lines, which is revealed by a character's actions and reactions.
-If the text is the words on the page, the subtext is the content understood by the reader as the story unfolds.
-Very simply, this is what people say according to the script.
-Note: If you don't introduce a character in action first, he/she doesn't exist.
-Dialogue In Movies Has Four Major Functions: - reveal character - advance the plot - create subtext - entertain.
+Done properly, good Dialogue will move your story forward and flesh out your characters.
+Subtext is what a character is really saying between the lines, and it's revealed by a character's Actions and reactions.
+If the text is the words we see on the page, the subtext is the content underneath that is not announced explicitly by the characters but is understood by the reader as the screenplay unfolds Very simply, this is what people say according to the script.
+Note: If you don't introduce a character in Action first, he/she doesn't exist.
+Dialogue in film has four major functions: - to reveal character - to advance the plot - to express subtext - and to get a laugh or entertain.